Fortnite x Monopoly: this is the collaboration with the board game

-Fortnite he never ceases to surprise locals and strangers with collaborations of all kinds.
+Fortnite he never stops surprising locals and strangers with collaborations of all kinds.
 One of the collaborations most recent is with Monopoly, the finance board game.
 We tell you everything we know about this next collaboration, which belongs to the Season 8 of the Battle Pass from Fortnite Chapter 2:

 Fortnite x Monopoly: everything we know